IBSim/VirtualLab/docs/source/contributing.rst

     git checkout BRANCHNAME-INT
     git push --set-upstream origin INITIALS_BRANCH-NAME

 Now that we have a new temporary branch development can continue on this branch as usual with commits happening when desired by the user.
 The temp branch can be also pushed to GitLab without creating a merge request if working with collaborators (and also for backing up work in the cloud).
-To do this the collaborator just needs to ensure they have all the latest changes from all the branches of the code from GitLab using ``git pull --all`` then change over to your branch using ``git checkout BRANCHNAME-INT``.
+To do this the collaborator just needs to ensure they have all the latest changes from all the branches of the code from GitLab using ``git pull --all`` then change over to your branch using ``git checkout INITIALS_BRANCH-NAME``.